federicomor/project_game_scoreboard/scoreboard.md

 # 🚩 Live Scoreboard
 Game ends at 19:00!
-Last update at time 18:39
+Last update at time 18:41

+*Scores have been scaled into [0,100] to make you feel more the challenge!*
 ```R

    MarcoDamilano [ESP] 1 ┤■■■■■■■■■■■■■■■■■■■■■■■■■ 100